-- Give you with tips and suggestions on how to overcome your invisible scripts, so you can launch your e-course
+- Give you tips and suggestions on how to overcome your invisible scripts, so you can launch your e-course

 The Key Reasons Why Digital Courses (Can) Make a Lot of Money

 I dissected a few online programs to find out what successful online courses have in common:

 #1 Are You Selling To The Right Tribe?

 Knowing your target audience inside and out is the key factor in creating an online course.
 Why?
 Because you’re able to speak their language, address their very specific pain points, and market your products where your tribe hangs out.